evelynhathaway/evelynhathaway/README.md

 [Rocketry.js](https://github.com/rocketryjs) is my mega project where I control RGB lights and buttons on MIDI controllers.
 It's a exciting take on hardware control using TypeScript.

-Occationally I will also work on my glitch art style [pixel sorting web application](https://github.com/evelynhathaway/pixel-sort) that uses off the main thread scripting in React.
+Occasionally I will also work on my glitch art style [pixel sorting web application](https://github.com/evelynhathaway/pixel-sort) that uses off the main thread scripting in React.

 ## 💼 I'm currently working at...